ruaridhcostello/web322-main/notes/week08.md

 });
 ```

-Now we can add a findOne() call to find this company using mongoose.
-Modify the save call in the code above to look like this:
+Now we can add a findOne() call to find this company using Mongoose.

+Modify the save call in the code above to look like the following:

 ```javascript
 // save the company